Contractor-Subcontractor Agreement: Ways to Protect Yourself

 This way if there are supply issues, it’s not on you.
 It’s the legal and financial responsibility of the supplier to deliver the products to the specifications and on time.
 Regardless, supply chain and operational risks aren’t within the control of a subcontractor.
 Therefore, it shouldn’t be the responsibility of the subcontractor.

-Some sample contractor-subcontractor agreements show contractors requiring the subcontractor to obtain permits.
+Sometimes a sample contractor-subcontractor agreement shows contractors requiring the subcontractor to obtain permits.
 Contractors contract subcontractors to complete tasks.
 Owners, architects, or stakeholders hire contractors to complete a project.
 So asking a subcontractor to the procure the building permits shouldn’t sound right.

 In fact, most states require either the owner or contractor to get the building permits.
 Though most states prefer for the contractor to obtain the permit.
 Because the contractor generally has to provide a bond stating that all work will be done to code and in a timely manner.
 The whole point is that the bond can be used to pay someone to redo the work if it isn’t done correctly.
 If an owner obtains the permit, they’re responsible for finishing the work to code.
 So if a subcontractor gets the permits, then they’re responsible for the project.
 This is why permits shouldn’t be a part of the contractor-subcontractor agreement.